mezera/mrQ/README.md

 http://www.nature.com/nm/journal/v19/n12/full/nm.3390.html?WT.ec_id=NM-201312

 and in:
 > Mezer A, Rokem A, Hastie T and Wandell B. "Proton density mapping: Removing receive-inhomogeneity using multi-coil information and T1 regularization".
 ISMRM 23rd Annual Meeting & Exhibition.
 Toronto, Ontario, Canada.
-2 June 2015.
+2 June 2015. http://ismrm.org/15/program_files/TueTP03.htm

-For the patent:
+For the patent, see:

 >Mezer, Aviv A., Robert F. Dougherty, and Brian A. Wandell.
 Methods for Detecting Abnormalities and Degenerative Processes in Soft Tissue Using Magnetic Resonance Imaging (MRI).
 The Board Of Trustees Of The Leland Stanford Junior University, assignee.
 Patent US9002428 B2.
 7 Apr.
 2015.